Vantiv/litle-integration-magento/README.md

 ## Description
-This extension will allow you to accept payments through Litle & Co. on Magento.
+This extension will allow you to accept payments through Vantiv eCommerce on Magento.

 ## Installation
 *To install Magento, follow directions on the following page: